West Palm Beach Post-Nuptial Agreements Lawyer

 If the post-nuptial agreement contains provisions regarding surviving spousal rights in the case of death, the agreement must also follow rules pertaining to valid execution of a will.
 This means that, among other requirements, the agreement must be signed in the presence of two witnesses.
 Due to their complicated nature, each party is encouraged to consult his or her own lawyer to be informed of all rights and ensure a valid post-nuptial agreement is created.
 Since nuptial agreements are not often modifiable or voidable, even if seemingly one-sided, it is important to have separate attorneys to review any agreements before they are executed.

 Whether you’re facing an imminent divorce or just want to be prepared for an unexpected situation, it is worth the time and effort to speak with a lawyer.
-I am William Wallshein, a Palm Beach Gardens family law attorney who can help you plan your future.
+I am William Wallshein, a West Palm Beach family law attorney who can help you plan your future.
 I assist clients throughout Broward, Martin, and Palm Beach Counties in establishing valid post-nuptial agreements that create a framework for each party’s rights and responsibilities during or after a marriage.
 If you’d like more information on setting up a post-nuptial agreement, please call 561-533-1221 or contact us online to schedule a free initial consultation.